 She also meets Alex, a local single dad with two kids who runs a convenience store.
 They take a liking to each other and soon start to fall in love.
 However, there is a cop obsessed with finding Katie and puts out an all points bulletin on her labeling her a suspect in a murder.

-I am not a fan of romantic movies, but I have a list of ones I will watch without complaining, and this one made it on there.
-It is a great story and told very beautifully.
+I am not a fan of romantic movies, but this one is a better adaption of a Nicholas Sparks book.
 While the suspense level could have been higher, it definitely was a movie that any guy could treat his special lady to a movie night with and enjoy it himself.

 PARENTAL CONCERNS: Language, sensuality